pachadotdev/analogsea/cran-comments.md

 This release includes a suite of new functions for working with Digital Ocean certificates and firewalls; bug fixes and some minor changes.

+ssh package is now in Suggests and used conditionally.

 Thanks!
 Scott Chamberlain